¡Ay Carmela!: Plot

-Carmela, increasingly irritated by the mockery of the Republic and enervated by the presence of the Polish soldiers, gradually loses heart in her performance, and her frustration at the mockery of the ideals she holds dear seethes to the surface jeopardizing the credibility of the parody.
-The sketch quickly disintegrates as the Polish soldiers begin to rebel in the galleries and the fascists become infuriated.
-The scene comes to a climax as Carmela starts singing 'Ay Carmela' and lowers the republican flag to expose her breasts in defiance of the earlier cries of 'Whore!' from the audience.
-A nationalist officer then emerges from the stalls, raises a pistol and shoots Carmela in the forehead.
+Carmela is deeply distressed at being forced to betray the Republic in front of the Polish soldiers.
+Her frustration seethes to the surface, jeopardizing the credibility of the parody.
+The sketch disintegrates as the Polish soldiers rise in rebellion in the galleries and the Fascists become infuriated.
+Carmela starts singing 'Ay Carmela' and lowers the Republican flag to expose her breasts in defiance of the earlier cries of 'Whore!' from the audience.
+A Nationalist officer rises from the stalls, raises a pistol and shoots Carmela in the forehead.
 Gustavete suddenly recovers his voice, calling out in anguish, but Carmela falls to the floor dead.

-The next scene shows Paulino and Gustavete visiting Carmela's rudimentary grave which they decorate with flowers and the latter's chalk board, now redundant since Gustavete regained his voice when Carmela was shot.
+The next scene shows Paulino and Gustavete visiting Carmela's rudimentary grave, which they decorate with flowers and the Gustavete chalk board, no longer needed now that he has recovered his voice.
 The only words here are spoken by Gustavete – "Come on, Paulino" – as he leads him away.
-The two men take to the road again and the song "¡Ay Carmela!" rises in the background closing the film as it had begun and taking it into the credits.
+The two men take to the road again, and the song "¡Ay Carmela!" is heard in the background.